jpreiss/crazyflie-fix-units/README.md

   roll/pitch authority, so one should not attempt to track yaw as precisely.
   After fixing the units (which required introducing the torque/thrust ratio system ID parameter), we can see that the yaw gains in units 1/s^2 are much smaller.
+- This change has not yet been tested on the hardware, but it will be soon.